locml/main_menu/README.md

 # Final
 I'm not allowed any fork of this since I uploaded for make as a template

-(require permisson for modified and fork).
+(Send me at ntienloc057@gmail.com for modified and fork).

 (Making a new game with game.py)